openearth/delft3dfmpy/README.rst

 --------

 * Read Hydamo or shape files to Python data structure
-* Build Delft3D FM model from Hydamo or seperately defined elements
+* Build Delft3D RR/FM model from Hydamo or seperately defined elements
 * Generate rectangular meshes with refinement
 * Create 1D 2D connections
+* Genererate an rainfall-runoff model from raster input
-* Write to Delft3D FM model
+* Write to Delft3D FM model, coupled with RR or standalone

 Installation
 ------------